igoswamik/My-Email-App/README.md

 - recieve html comming inside exportHTML function on clicking exportHtml button and use it to send mail,
 - enable send mail option using nodemailer(https://www.w3schools.com/nodejs/nodejs_email.asp )

-## Major Issues faced
-> to make email template I'm using react-email-editor (https://medium.com/unlayer-blog/creating-a-drag-n-drop-email-editor-with-react-db1e9eb42386) but The ref defined in the EmailEditor component's ref will often times return undefined. _as specified here (https://github.com/unlayer/react-email-editor/issues/22) The passed wrapper prop onLoad function gets called in direct response (synchronous) to the onLoad callback of the script being loaded.
-This does not always guarantee that the underlying component is already loaded by then._

->facing problem on enabling CORS  which I posted here(https://stackoverflow.com/q/67123254/15259723)

 ## Screenshots
 >Email Template Editor